10 Top Reasons Why You Should Visit Akagera National Park In Rwanda

 General Facilities at Ruzizi Tented Lodge

-- Fireplace sits under a shady fig tree overlooking Lake Ihema.
+- The fireplace sits under a shady fig tree overlooking Lake Ihema.

 - solar energy